Lipen/bdd-rs/examples/model_checking/docs/theory.typ

 = CTL Model Checking

 CTL (Computation Tree Logic) provides a formal language for specifying properties about how systems evolve over time.
+Why do we need such a logic?
+Because the properties we care about in verification are inherently _temporal_:
+- "The system never reaches a deadlock state" (safety)
+- "Every request eventually receives a response" (liveness)
+- "If the alarm triggers, the system must eventually reset" (response)
+- "The mutex is never held by two processes simultaneously" (mutual exclusion)

+Ordinary propositional logic can express properties of individual states ("the light is green") but cannot express how states relate across time ("the light is _eventually_ green" or "the light is green _until_ a car arrives").

+CTL provides operators that quantify over possible execution paths.
-Building on the fixpoint foundations established in Section 4, CTL model checking reduces temporal reasoning to iterative set computations.
+Building on the fixpoint foundations established in Section 4, CTL model checking reduces these temporal properties to iterative set computations.
-Every CTL operator corresponds directly to a fixpoint computation, making the logic both mathematically precise and computationally tractable.
+Every CTL operator corresponds directly to a fixpoint computation, making the logic both mathematically precise and computationally tractable with BDDs.

 == The Computation Tree

-From any state, multiple futures may be possible due to non-determinism.
+From any state, multiple futures may be possible due to non-determinism — different scheduling choices, environment inputs, or random events.
 This creates a tree structure where each node is a state and each path represents one possible execution sequence.
+The tree _branches_ at points where the system has choices.

 #example(name: "Computation Tree")[
   For a system with non-deterministic choice: